ShinChven/potg_meme/readme.md

     - Nexus 5 API 24
     - Nexus 5 API 25
     - Nexus 6P API 26
-- Due to limited budget, there are won't any further test.
+- Due to limited budget, there are won't any more test device.

 ## CONTACT ME
 shinchven#gmail.com